Workload Autoscaler Configuration

 FieldTypeRequiredDefaultDescription

-minstringNo"10m"The lower limit for the recommendation.
-Uses standard Kubernetes CPU notation (e.g., "1000m" or "1").
-Min cannot be greater than max.
+minstringNo"10m"The lower limit for the recommendation uses standard Kubernetes CPU notation (e.g., "1000m" or "1").
+The minimum cannot be greater than the maximum.

 vertical: